andreipopi/JsonSchemaToRDF/README.md

 ## ToDos (might have cronological/logical dependencies)

+ * correct the properties added to the vocabulary
  * include types of terms in the map
- * get required attributes for the main object of jsonschema
-    * write SHACL